Milutinke92/cancergeonomics/README.md

 ## Examples

 ### Projects Resource
-To get the list of projects use :
+To get the list of projects use:

     $ cgccli --token {acquired token here} projects list